wp-plugins/adsense-now-lite/readme.txt

 = How can I control the appearance of the adsense blocks using CSS? =

-All `<div>`s that *AdSense Now!* creates have the class attribute `adsense`.
+All `<div>`s that Now!
+Plugin for AdSense creates have the class attribute `adsense`.
 Furthermore, they have attributes like `adsense-leadin`, `adsense-midtext` and `adsense-leadout` depending on the type.
 You can set the style for these classes in your theme `style.css` to control their appearance.

 = Why another AdSense plugin? =

-The other plugin I have published, [Easy AdSense](http://buy.thulasidas.com/easy-adsense "The complete solution for all things AdSense related"), does everything that *AdSense Now!* does and more.
+The other plugin I have published, [Easy AdSense](http://buy.thulasidas.com/easy-adsense "The complete solution for all things AdSense related"), does everything that Now!
+Plugin for AdSense does and more.
 But in doing so, Easy AdSense has become an All-in-One AdSense plugin, and not "Easy" any more.
 I wanted to go back to the basics and provide a simple plugin to get our fellow bloggers started on AdSense.

-= I like its simplicity, but *AdSense Now!* doesn't have all the features I need.
+= I like its simplicity, but Now!
+Plugin for AdSense doesn't have all the features I need.
 Can you add *this* and *that* feature? =

-If you think *AdSense Now!* is too lean and mean for your taste, try my full-fledged, feature-rich plugin [Easy AdSense](http://buy.thulasidas.com/easy-adsense "The complete solution for all things AdSense related").
-I plan to keep *AdSense Now!* simple.
+If you think Now!
+Plugin for AdSense is too lean and mean for your taste, try my full-fledged, feature-rich plugin [Easy AdSense](http://buy.thulasidas.com/easy-adsense "The complete solution for all things AdSense related").
+I plan to keep Now!
+Plugin for AdSense simple.

 = I just activated the plugin.
 How come I don't see any ads in my blog? =